 Gluten has become a frequent topic of conversation lately.
-But exactly what is gluten?
-And are there differences among suffering from celiac disease, being sensitive to gluten, and having a gluten allergy?
+But exactly what is it?
+And are there differences among suffering from celiac disease, being sensitive to gluten, and having an allergy to it?
 Kevin’s will translate the science into terms the average diner can understand.

 The term gluten encompasses several specific proteins that are found in wheat; gluten acts as a binding agent in numerous foods, beverages, and other products such as certain toothpaste and lip balm.
 The most common gluten grains include wheat, barley, and rye.

 Celiac disease, also referred to as CD, is an auto-immune disease where gluten adversely affects the small intestine, prevents it from properly absorbing nutrients, and causes damage.
 The disease is hereditary, but just because you may have the disease in your family does not necessarily mean you personally will be afflicted by it.
 Gluten.org explains, “To develop celiac disease a person must inherit the genetic predisposition, be consuming gluten, and have the disease activated…While approximately 33% of the general population has the genetic predisposition for CD, only about 1% will develop the condition.”
 Therefore, despite what many think, those who are actively affected by the disease are few.

 Unfortunately, there are hundreds of possible symptoms of celiac disease, so it can be tough to diagnose by symptoms alone.
 Fortunately, however, there are blood tests and biopsies that determine if a person has the disease.